-Being an athlete that eats in a vegan, plant-based or even occasionally plant-centric way can be a healthy, well rounded, nutritionally complete, way that provides all the energy and protein a body needs.
-It’s not hard to do but it does take some thoughtful preparation and education on which foods to choose.
-It’s not a good idea to just cut out foods indiscriminately or without a plan for what to replace them with.
+Being an athlete that eats in a vegan, plant-based or even occasionally plant-centric way can be healthy, well rounded, and nutritionally complete.
+It’s possible to provide all the energy (calories), protein, carbohydrates and other nutrients a body needs if one eats a variety of different foods regularly throughout the day and doesn’t restrict.
+Thoughtful preparation and education on which foods to choose is key.
+It’s not a good idea to just cut out foods indiscriminately without a plan for what to replace them with.
 This can and often does lead to nutrient deficiencies, fatigue, bone loss, anemia, and poor athletic performance.
 Fortunately there are many ways to switch out commonly consumed animal products for plant based foods that have a wide range of nutrients.
 It’s also important to take vitamin B12 and possibly vitamin D3.
 Talk to your dietitian about the best way to cover all your nutrition bases if you’re deciding to go vegan.
-And watch this page for more recipes and nutrition tips for a plant based lifestyle.

 Plants have protein and it’s a myth that humans have to eat animal products to get enough protein.
 There are some specialized conditions in which it is necessary to eat animal foods but in general for most healthy people a diet with a wide variety of plant foods can meet their needs, even if they’re athletes.
-The American College of Sports Medicine recommends that 12-15% of all our calories come from protein, this can be met by eating a variety of beans, peas, nuts, seeds, whole grains, and organic soy (yes soy is fine).
+The American College of Sports Medicine recommends that 12-15% of all our calories come from protein, this can be met by eating a variety of beans, peas, lentils, nuts, seeds, whole grains, and soy (yes soy is fine and tofu and tempeh are great for you).
 We now know that you don’t have to combine complementary proteins in each meal to get all the amino acids to build muscle as long as you are eating a variety of different foods each day containing amino acids.
 Even vegetables have some protein.
-The body prefers to get protein in moderate doses regularly spaced through the day so a huge steak at the end of the day is way more than the body needs at that time.
+Choose a diverse range of protein containing foods spaced through the day.
+Try to eat every 3-4 hours during the day.
 Plant based proteins cause less inflammation than red meat, bacon, sausage and dairy and they often have other key nutrients like iron, zinc, fiber, and B-vitamins.
-The World Health Organization published a comprehensive report in the Lancet stating that red and processed meats are associated with higher risk of cancer (9).
-The Physicians Committee for Responsible Medicine has raised concerns that meat and dairy increase the risk of heart disease.
 So it is healthy and reasonable to diversify protein sources by including more plant based options.
 My main message is that if you cut out animal products you MUST replace them with a variety of plant based proteins and sources of calcium.

 Examples of vegan protein sources (USDA Database):